 Step One:

-Pour all the Chinese barbecue sauce ingredients into a mixing bowl and mix thoroughly until the brown sugar has dissolved into the mixture.
+I pour all the Chinese barbecue sauce ingredients into a mixing bowl and mix it thoroughly until the brown sugar has dissolved into the mixture.
+Just like that, the sauce is ready to use as a marinade or glaze.

 Step Two:

-Once the sauce has thickened, remove from the heat and allow the mixture to cool down for 5 to 10 minutes.
+Once the sauce has thickened, I remove it from the heat and allow the mixture to cool down for 5 to 10 minutes.
 This cooked sauce can be used as a dipping sauce or to coat meats.

 My Top Tips